 You need to decide which one works best for your personality.
 Traditionally, it is best to work off the highest interest rate first but I also like to encourage people to get out of debt in anyway possible.

-Why I Like the Debt Payoff Printable
+📎 Why I Like this Printable

 I love visuals and I think that it helps a lot when you can see your progress.
 This printable shows you month to month how QUICKLY you can pay off debt when you pay more than the minimum payment.
 It is fun to watch how much you can eat away at those high interest debts.
 Financial gurus can talk at you all day long about this, but seeing it on paper and watching the debt drop makes all the difference in the world!